SolTrans: Curtola Park & Ride

 The Curtola Park & Ride, also known as Curtola, is a bus station in South Vallejo, California, United States.
 The facility serves as a bus hub for transportation on local, commuter, and long-distance bus services.
 It has 419 parking spaces.

 In 2015 the bus station was upgraded for around $US10 million.

 The station is served by SolTrans buses including local route 3 to the Glen Cove District.
 Line 78 provides intercity service to the Walnut Creek BART station, while route 80 connects it to the El Cerrito del Norte BART station.

 There is a casual carpool and vanpool area here.
 There is also an operations and maintenance facility for SolTrans here.

-In 2013 some people expressed concern that parking fees might rise.

 Sereno Transit Center

 The Sereno Transit Station is a bus station in North Vallejo.

 Routes

 As of July 1, 2019, SolTrans operates 16 bus routes: nine local routes and three supplemental school routes operate within the Vallejo/Benicia area, and three routes provide intercity service.